Skip to main content

 return {"ret_psg": ...}

-• The Tool receives two input variables: q_ls and top_k
+• The tool receives two input variables: q_ls and top_k

-• The Tool returns one output variable: ret_psg
+• The tool returns one output variable: ret_psg

 Parameter Renaming Mechanism